andrew/ultimate-awesome/README.md

 - [awesome-sqlite](https://github.com/planetopendata/awesome-sqlite) - A collection of awesome sqlite tools, scripts, books, etc.
 - [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing) - A living document of hand-picked resources for marketers working on dev-centric products. .
 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!.
-- [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
+- [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
 - [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
 - [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.
 - [awesome-continuous-ai](https://github.com/githubnext/awesome-continuous-ai) - An awesome list of Continuous AI Actions and Frameworks.